2023 Nagaland Legislative Assembly election: Naga People's Front

+Indian National Congress

 Others

 In a press release issued on 22 January 2023, Janata Dal (United) declared that it will not participate in any pre-poll, seat-sharing alliance with any political party.
 However, it would be open to post-poll alliance with like-minded parties.
 JD(U) was one of the first political parties to announce their candidates for the elections on 29 January 2022.

 LJP(RV) decided to contest election not with any other party however party has decided not contest against BJP candidates.

 Candidates

+For the 60 seats in the Nagaland Legislative Assembly, a total of 184 candidates submitted their nominations.
+Based on their affidavits submitted to the Election Commission of India, The Morung Express, a leading newspaper in Nagaland, revealed that 104 candidates were crorepati (net assets over ₹10 million).
+The huge income and asset disparity between the candidates showed that the richest candidate was worth ₹137 crore (Sukhato A. Sema), and the poorest had just ₹5251 (T. Ngampai Konyak).
+While 16 of the 20 BJP candidates were crorepati, 34 from the NDPP were in the bracket.